Generic name: oseltamivir [ os-el-TAM-ih-veer ]

 Before taking this medicine

 Oseltamivir should not be used in place of getting a yearly flu shot.
 The Centers for Disease Control (CDC) recommends an annual flu shot to help protect you each year from new strains of influenza virus.
 You can get a flu shot even while using this medicine.

 You should not use oseltamivir if you are allergic to it.

-Do not use oseltamivir to prevent influenza in a child younger than 1 year old.
+Do not use oseltamivir to prevent influenza in a child younger than 3 months old.
 Do not use this medicine to treat influenza in a child younger than 2 weeks old unless instructed by your doctor.

 Tell your doctor if you have ever had: